Valery Yemelyanov: Life

-In the second half of the 1990s, Yemelyanov advocated the restoration of the monarchy in Russia led by the "Stalin dynasty" and proposed Stalin's grandson, retired colonel Yevgeny Dzhugashvili, as ruler.
-In the 1990s, Yemelyanov taught at the Academy of Armored Forces.
+In the second half of the 1990s, Yemelyanov advocated the restoration of the monarchy in Russia under the "Stalin dynasty" and proposed Stalin's grandson, retired colonel Yevgeny Dzhugashvili, as ruler.
+In the 1990s, Yemelyanov taught at the Armored Forces Academy.

-Towards the end of his life, Yemelyanov retired as a political figure.
-In 1997, together with a small number of followers, he joined the small Russian National Liberation Movement of A. M. Aratov and became the editor-in-chief of the Russkaya Pravda newspaper.
+Toward the end of his life, Yemelyanov faded from the political scene.
+In 1997, along with a small number of followers, he joined A. M. Aratov's small Russian National Liberation Movement and became editor-in-chief of the newspaper Russkaya Pravda.

 Views and thought

-In the 1970s, a significant part of the activities of anti-Zionists and participants in the Russian nationalist movement known as the "Russian Party" of Valery Yemelyanov, Dmitry Zhukov, Valery Skurlatov, and A. Ivanov (Skuratov) was the propaganda of a neo-pagan and racist worldview.
-These authors arrived at neo-paganism through the following theoretical construct: since everything that comes from Jews is by definition negative, therefore Christianity was also created by Jews to enslave other peoples.
-As a counterweight to Christianity, the authors proposed a return to the "original" religion of the ancient Slavs or Proto-Slavs, whom they considered part of the "ancient Aryans".
-Yemelyanov combined the "Aryan" ideas of the Book of Veles, the anti-Christian pathos of A. Ivanov (Skuratov), and the visual works of Konstantin Vasilyev into a generalized theory.
+In the 1970s, a significant part of the activities of Yemelyanov and other members of the "Russian Party" was the promotion of a neo-pagan and racist worldview.
+These authors arrived at neo-paganism through the following theoretical construct: since everything emanating from Jews is by definition negative, it follows that Christianity was also created by Jews to enslave other peoples.
+As a counterweight to Christianity, the authors proposed a return to the "original" religion of the ancient Slavs or Proto-Slavs, whom they considered part of the "ancient Aryans."
+Yemelyanov combined into a general theory the "Aryan" ideas of the Book of Veles, the anti-Christian pathos of A. Ivanov (Skuratov), and the visual works of Konstantin Vasilyev.

-In his letter Critical Notes of a Russian on the Patriotic Magazine Veche (1973), Yemelyanov accused the magazine of giving in to "international Zionism," which was "worse than the fascist plague."
-He described the magazine as a “Zionist anteroom.”
-In his opinion, for this publication to be “truly” Russian, it should “publish materials about the worthlessness of the scientific works of Zionist pseudoscientists… ask the prosecutor's office questions about the money Zionists use to buy dachas and cars.”
+In his letter Critical Notes of a Russian Man on the Patriotic Magazine Veche (1973), Yemelyanov accused the magazine of pandering to "international Zionism," which is "worse than the fascist plague."
+He characterized the magazine as a "Zionist anteroom."
+In his opinion, for this publication to be "truly" Russian, it should "publish materials about the worthlessness of the scientific works of Zionist pseudoscientists... ask prosecutors questions about how Zionists buy dachas and cars."
 He called Christianity and Islam "subsidiaries of Judaism," created to subjugate humanity to the Jews.
-He claimed that "Christianity in general and Orthodoxy in particular… were created precisely to erase everything original and national, to turn everyone who profess them into rootless cosmopolitans."
-He called on Russians to return to the ancient faith in Slavic pagan gods and "to put an end to Orthodoxy as the anteroom of Jewish slavery."
+He asserted that "Christianity in general and Orthodoxy in particular... were created precisely to erase everything distinctive and national, to transform all who profess them into rootless cosmopolitans."
+He called on Russians to return to the ancient faith in Slavic pagan gods and "to end Orthodoxy as the antechamber of Jewish slavery."
 He declared the Bolsheviks to be the only force capable of saving the world from the "Zionist conspiracy."